 Villereal: Wednesday - seasonal market only

-Bowling de Bergerac- open throughout the year.
-There is a bar and mini golf
+Bergerac Karting and Bowling de Bergerac- open throughout the year.
+There is a bar and mini golf.

 Les P’tits Castors- Indoor soft play for children (12 months -12 years)

-Bergerac Aqua Park Junior Land- Open 15th May until 30th Sept 11.00am -7pm July/Aug 10am-9pm 10 minutes from Bergerac four 1,000 square metre swimming pools with water slides and direct access to the river for canoeing activities.
+Bergerac Aqua Park Junior Land- Open mmid May to end of Sept but check their website.
+Just 10 minutes from Bergerac with four 1,000 square metre swimming pools with water slides and direct access to the river for canoeing activities.
 Mountain biking, mini-motorbiking, quad biking, beach volleyball, table tennis and archery are all available on site.
 Solarium, bar, snack bar and evening entertainment.
 Ten-pin bowling and crazy golf nearby.
-Open from May to September, 10am to 10pm (pools are lit in the evenings).
-Tel / Fax : 05 53 58 33 00

 Parc-en-Ciel- 14 hectares set amongst woodlands, with play area, snail museum, mini golf and forest trails.
 For the more adventurous there are rope and walkways set at differing heights amongst the trees.
 Minimum height limit 1,20 m.
 Booking is recommended during peak season.
 Laser ball shooting.
 Open every day in July and august 9.00-20.00